 France, a G7 member state, has been a donor to Gavi since 2004 and has contributed to the Vaccine Alliance through direct contributions and IFFIm.
 This support underpins a strong commitment to innovative financing to meet the health SDGs and to support health systems in the most fragile countries.
 France is the second largest contributor to IFFIm.
-In 2006, France made a first commitment to IFFIm, of EUR 373 million over the period 2007–2021.
-An additional IFFIm pledge was made in 2007, of EUR 867 million over 2008–2026, bringing France’s total IFFIm commitment to EUR 1.23 billion.
+In 2006, France made a first commitment to IFFIm, of EUR 373 million over the period 2007-2021.
+An additional IFFIm pledge was made in 2007, of EUR 867 million over 2008-2026, bringing France’s total IFFIm commitment to EUR 1.23 billion.
 France also made direct contributions to Gavi.
-From 2004 to 2010, it provided EUR 15 million (USD 18.7 million) of direct funding
+From 2004 to 2010, it provided EUR 15 million (USD 18.7 million) of direct funding.

 In June 2011, France made an additional direct commitment of EUR 100 million over the period 2011-2015.
 In January 2015 at Gavi’s second replenishment conference in Berlin, the Minister of State for Development and Francophonie announced an additional IFFIm contribution of EUR 150 million and the launch of a EUR 100 million pilot initiative in support of the Sahel region.
 The latter is underpinned by an innovative financial mechanism involving the French development agency (Agence Française de Development) and the Bill and Melinda Gates Foundation.
 This new innovative financial agreement was signed in June 2015.